Moon Knight: Moon Knight vol. 9 (2021)

 Despite believing that Khonshu is a god unworthy of his worship, Marc Spector still considers himself to be spiritually connected to the deity, and decides to continue acting not only as a knight of the moon god but also as a priest of his teachings.
 He creates the Midnight Mission, a religious congregation following the teachings of Khonshu.
 As its high priest, Marc adopts his Mr. Knight suit and mask as his official religious vestments.
 Living at the Midnight Mission, he offers aid to listen to anyone who visits and needs his help.
 As Moon Knight, Spector frees several people who were kidnapped by vampires and unwillingly made into vampires themselves.
 Rather than condemn them, he offers them sympathy.
 One of the new vampires, a woman named Reese, takes a job as Marc's assistant at the Midnight Mission.

 He crosses paths with Dr. Badr/Hunter's Moon, who proclaims himself to be the second fist of Khonshu and believes that Moon Knight's path must be "corrected' after straying from Khonshu's methods of vengeance.
 After defeating Hunter's Moon in combat, Moon Knight confronts enemies sent after him by the villain Zodiac, leading to a direct confrontation between the two.

 During the "Devil's Reign" storyline, Mayor Wilson Fisk passes a law that outlaws superheroes.
-Moon Knight is the first to be apprehended by Thunderbolts members Agony, Electro II, Rhino, and U.S. Agent.
+Moon Knight is the first to be apprehended by Thunderbolts members Agony, Electro, Rhino, and U.S. Agent.
+While incarcerated in the Myrmidon, Marc Spector befriended a revived 8-Ball and took part in its prison fights.

+During "The Last Days of Moon Knight" storyline, Moon Knight and his allies fought against a resurrected Robert Plesko who was reborn to be the latest incarnation of Black Spectre.
+Black Spectre badly wounded Moon Knight and revealed his plans to make the city go mad and kill itself.
+With Khonshu unable to help Moon Knight and vowing to be there for him in the afterlife, Moon Knight sees Steven Grant and Jake Lockley by his side and dies destroying the resonator control panel.
+The rest of the Midnight Mission plans to carry on without Moon Knight.

+Vengeance of the Moon Knight vol. 2 (2024)

+Following the death of Marc Spector, a new individual takes up the Moon Knight moniker.
+After coming into conflict with Spector's allies running his Midnight Mission, he is eventually unmasked and revealed to be the Shroud.

+During the "Blood Hunt" storyline, Moon Knight is revived by Khonshu after he was freed from his Asgardian prison by Tigra, Hunter's Moon, and Wrecker.
+He leads the Fists of Khonshu to New York to help fight the vampires.